afcarl/Machine-Learning-for-Health-Informatics/README.md

 Jupyter notebook assignments for the _Machine Learning for Health Informatics_ course (LV 185.A83) at Vienna University of Technology.

-Note: the final assignment is available on another GitHub repository, available here: <https://github.com/cassinius/mlhi-ass2-anonymization>.
+Note: the final assignment is available on another GitHub repository, see here: <https://github.com/cassinius/mlhi-ass2-anonymization>.

 ## Assignment 2